 <%@ page isErrorPage="true" %>

 - autoFlush attribute: autoFlush attribute is to control the buffer output.
-Its default value is true and output is flushed automatically when buffer is full.
-If we set it to false, the buffer will not be flushed automatically and if it’s full, we will get exception for buffer overflow.
-We can use this attribute when we want to make sure that JSP response is sent in full or none.
+Its default value is true and output is flushed automatically when the buffer is full.
+If we set it to false, the buffer will not be flushed automatically and if it’s full, we will get an exception for buffer overflow.
+We can use this attribute when we want to make sure that the JSP response is sent in full or none.
 For example;

 <%@ page autoFlush="false" %>